Christmas Tree Permits

 - To help keep your tree fresh, cut at least one inch off the base when you get home and stand the tree in a container of water in a cool, shaded area, checking the water level daily.

-Please call the location you plan to purchase your permit BEFORE you leave to check pricing, hours and availability.
+If you choose not to purchase a Christmas tree permit online, there are several options for in-person purchases.
+Please call the location where you plan to purchase your permit BEFORE you leave to check hours and availability.
 Christmas tree permits are available from the following forest offices and vendors.

 Mendocino National Forest Supervisor’s Office

 160 E. Hwy 20

 74540 Hill Rd.

 Covelo, CA 95428